 As I was navigating that difficult time, I received a lot of bad advice.
 It cost me time and money, but it’s where I learned incredible lessons about how families can successfully pass the baton from one generation to the next.
 I developed a passion for succession planning and with the support of Legal Edge Solutions, I was able to become an IFTN Certified Succession Planner and create a new service offering to help others.

 I’m dedicated to my work because so many events from my life have led to this opportunity to serve others with my talents and experiences.
-But when I’m not at work…you’ll find me traveling, attending live music events, or pro sporting events.
-I enjoy winding down with a glass of red wine, and I’ll almost never turn down an opportunity to buy the right sorrel horse.
+But when I’m not at work…you’ll find me traveling, attending live music events, pro sporting events, or horse shows.
+I enjoy winding down with a glass of red wine, and I’ll never turn down the opportunity to buy another sorrel horse.
 I understand how precious life is and how important our people are.
 I see each of our cases as an extension of that understanding.